 This section describes the certificates necessary for ISE connection.
-Certificate Management, page 22-23, provides general certificate-management information for AsyncOS.
+Tasks for Certifying and Integrating the ISE Service, page 8-3 provides detailed information about these certificates.
+Certificate Management, page 22-29, provides general certificate-management information for AsyncOS.

-T certificates are required for mutual authentication and secure communication between the Web Security appliance and the ISE server:
+A set of three certificates is required for mutual authentication and secure communication between the Web Security appliance and each ISE server:

-- WSA Client Certificate Used by the ISE server to authenticate the Web Security appliance. - ISE Admin Certificate Used by the Web Security appliance to authenticate the ISE server on port 443 for bulk download of ISE user-profile data. - ISE pxGrid Certificate Used by the Web Security appliance to authenticate the ISE server on port 5222 for WSA-ISE data subscription (on-going publish/subscribe queries to the ISE server).
+- WSA Client Certificate Used by the ISE server to authenticate the Web Security appliance. - ISE Admin Certificate Used by the Web Security appliance to authenticate an ISE server on port 443 for bulk download of ISE user-profile data. - ISE pxGrid Certificate Used by the Web Security appliance to authenticate an ISE server on port 5222 for WSA-ISE data subscription (on-going publish/subscribe queries to the ISE server).

-These certificates can be Certificate Authority (CA)-signed or self-signed.
-AsyncOS provides the option to generate a self-signed WSA Client Certificate, or a a Certificate Signing Request (CSR) instead, if a CA-signed certificate is needed.
-Similarly, the ISE server provides the option to generate self-signed Admin and pxGrid certificates, or CSRs instead, if CA-signed certificates are needed.
+These three certificates can be Certificate Authority (CA)-signed or self-signed.
+AsyncOS provides the option to generate a self-signed WSA Client certificate, or a Certificate Signing Request (CSR) instead, if a CA-signed certificate is needed.
+Similarly, the ISE server provides the option to generate self-signed ISE Admin and pxGrid certificates, or CSRs instead if CA-signed certificates are needed.